borovkk/borovkk.github.io/_pages/about.md

-title:"About"
-permalink:/about/
+---
+title: "About"
+permalink: /about/
 header:
   image:"/images/nasa.jpg"

 I'm graduating with Masters's Degree in Applied Data Science this fall 2020.
-This portfolio aims to cover my school projects.
+This portfolio aims to cover my Data Science projects.
+---